 Many people worry about smartwatches and wonder if they are safe to wear.

 Another issue to be concerned about is physical safety, such as driving while distracted by a smartwatch.
 This is a common concern as new technology is implemented.
 But with any gadget, you must use caution when driving.
+In Some cases using an accessible wearable personal voice assistant could prevent further fiddling with your phone and help maintain focus on driving.

 Concerns about smartwatches and our safety